Takakiriy/typrm/README.md

         #template: "__ProjectName__"

-If you want to write #template tag in the lower line, write how many line of text you want to replace with the parameters of the #template-at tag.
+If you want to write #template tag in the lower line, write how many line of text you want to replace with the parameters of the `#template-at:` tag.

     cd  "react1"
     node
         #template-at(-2): "__ProjectName__"

-The right of #template tag, you can write not only the variable name of the part you want to replace, but also the text that you do not want to replace.
+The right of `#template:` tag, you can write not only the variable name of the part you want to replace, but also the text that you do not want to replace.

 Replaces only when it matches the text that you replaced with the value before you replaced it.